mackiedrew/better-app-slim/README.md

 # Better App Slim

+- User account creation
 - Authenticate with Fitbit
+- Originally sync all available data from fitbit
-- Periodically store data in
+- Periodically store data from fitbit in Firestore